 If you are planning a visit:

-By automobile, take the A52 trunk road east out of Nottingham and pass thru Bongham.
+- By automobile, take the A52 trunk road east out of Nottingham and pass thru Bingham.
 At Elton, turn left (north) and at Orston bear to the right and go through Alverton to get to Kilvington village.

 You can see pictures of Kilvington which are provided by: